blazingdrummer/BakedModpack/README.md

 - bring back items from HarbCrate?
 - bring back Corpsebloom fix from `GeneralFixes`?
 - would be cool if keyword descriptions showed up in-game somewhere; maybe next to the description when hovering the ability like in character select
+- implement `ShareSuite` behavior to deposit items from scrappers, printers, and cauldrons in singleplayer
+  - `BiggerBazaar` does this already, might be able to copy it

 ## Language Improvements
 - create a dynamic system for calculating proc chance **OR** modify the tooltips in `BetterUI` to reflect the changes made by mods